cs4241-c26/a2-clientserver/README.md

 Your application is required to implement the following functionalities:

 - a `Server` which not only serves files, but also maintains a tabular dataset with 3 or more fields related to your application
-- a `Results` functionality which shows the entire dataset residing in the server's memory
+- a `Results` functionality which shows the entire dataset residing in the *server's memory*, i.e. the data resides as objects in the server code.
 - a `Form/Entry` functionality which allows a user to add or delete data items residing in the server's memory
 - a `Server Logic` which, upon receiving new or modified "incoming" data, includes and uses a function that adds at least one additional derived field to this incoming data before integrating it with the existing dataset
 - the `Derived field` for a new row of data must be computed based on fields already existing in the row.